Video: Anerkennungsverfahren für Ärzte in Deutschland - DE

 A second basic requirement, which every foreign physician planning to work in Germany must meet, is proof of an adequate knowledge of the German language.
 Most federal states require at least a B2 language certificate of the Common European Framework of Reference for Languages (CEFR) for the application for a license to practise medicine or a profession.

-Physicians who come to Germany from abroad and want to work here in their profession must prove that they have the knowledge of the German language in the medical field required for the exercise of their profession when applying for a license to practise medicine.
+Doctors who come to Germany from abroad and want to work here in their profession must prove that they have the knowledge of the German language in the medical field required for the exercise of their profession when applying for a license to practise medicine.
 This should not be a problem for doctors who are native speakers of German or who have already gained professional experience in German-speaking countries (Austria, Switzerland) and have provided appropriate proof there.
 Doctors from non-German-speaking countries must take the C1 medical language exam.
-Registration for the C1 medical language examination with the medical association and/or the approbation authorities is only possible after an application has been made for a licence to practise medicine.
+Registration for the C1 medical language examination with the medical association and / or the approbation authorities is only possible after an application has been made for a licence to practise medicine.
 The fees for the C1 language examinations vary among the individual providers.
-They currently range from €300 for the specialist language examination to € 490 for the berami Academy (Frankfurt) specialist language examination.
+They currently range from €300 for the specialist language examination to € 490 for the berami Academy (Frankfurt am Main) specialist language examination.

 The professional permit is limited to a maximum of two years.
 Within these two years, doctors must take the knowledge test.
 The aim is to obtain the German license to practise medicine.
 The professional license is limited to a non-independent and non-leading activity.
 Doctors with a professional licence can work under the supervision of an approved doctor (§ 10 of the BÄO - Bundesärzteordnung).